amateurprogrammeur/sprinters/README.md

 Can change to NL for data of whole of Netherlands
     - Change 20 stations in main.py (load function) instead of 7 and minutes in map.py

+### How we use the algorithms
+uitleggen op welke manier de algoritmes door elkaar te gebruiken zijn
 ### Authors
-Celine Diks
+- Celine Diks
-Chris Bernsen
+- Chris Bernsen
-Julia Ham
+- Julia Ham